anawas/pythonpackage/README.md

 # Hello World

-A simple package that can print "Hello World"
+A project that demonstrates how to create a Python package.
+The code in it just prints "Hello World".

 ## Installation